MichalRem/Data-Science-Portfolio/README.md

     _Skills: SQL, Python, Pandas, Sqlite3, Numpy, Matplotlib_

+   - **[Exploring Ebay Car Sales Data](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Exploring%20Ebay%20Car%20Sales%20Data.ipynb)** - Cleaning and analyzing data of used car listings.
+A dataset is from German eBay Kleinanzeigen.

+   _Skills: Data Cleaning, Python, Pandas, Numpy_

+   - **[Finding the Best Markets to Advertise In an E-learning Product](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Finding%20the%20Best%20Markets%20to%20Advertise%20In.ipynb)** - Analyzing freeCodeCamp's 2017 New Coder Survey (FreeCodeCamp is a platform that offers courses on web development, their survey attracted new programmers with not only web development interest) to find the best markets to advertise in an e-learning product, such as programming courses.

+    _Skills: Python, Pandas, Matplotlib_

+   - **[Investigating Fandango Movie Ratings](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Investigating%20Fandango%20Movie%20Ratings.ipynb)** - Analyzing movie ratings data to find out whether there has been any change in Fandango's rating system after Hickey's analysis, which showed that the rating is biased and dishonest.

+   -Skills: Python, Pandas, Numpy, Matplotlib_

 - ### Machine Learning

   - **[Predicting Car Prices by using the k-nearest neighbors algorithm](https://github.com/MichalRem/Data-Science-Portfolio/blob/master/Predicting%20Car%20Prices.ipynb)** - Predicting a car's market price by using its attributes and applying the k-nearest neighbors algorithm.